 This user guide provides in-depth documentation on the Cumulus Linux installation process, system configuration and management, network solutions, and monitoring and troubleshooting recommendations.
 In addition, the quick start guide provides an end-to-end setup process to get you started.

-Cumulus Linux 4.0 includes the latest NetQ agent and CLI, which is installed by default on the Cumulus Linux switch.
+Cumulus Linux 4.1 includes the NetQ agent and CLI, which is installed by default on the Cumulus Linux switch.
 Use NetQ to monitor and manage your data center network infrastructure and operational health.
 Refer to the NetQ documentation for details.

 Open Source Contributions

 To implement various Cumulus Linux features, Cumulus Networks has forked various software projects, like CFEngine

 Netdev and some Puppet Labs packages.
 Some of the forked code resides in the Cumulus Networks GitHub repository and some is available as part of the Cumulus Linux repository as Debian source packages.

 You can find the most up-to-date hardware compatibility list (HCL) here.
 Use the HCL to confirm that your switch model is supported by Cumulus Networks.
 The HCL is updated regularly, listing products by port configuration, manufacturer and SKU part number.

 - Subscribe to our product bulletin mailing list to receive important announcements and updates about issues that arise in our products.